The Original Boardwalk Fries: Thrasher’s French Fries

 Rock and Roll...Out the Dough: Dangerously Delicious Pies

 Before he ever appeared on TV, Rodney Henry’s pie shops had already carved out a niche in the local food scene with eclectic combinations of high-quality ingredients, both sweet and savory (encased in a flaky crust, of course).
 And even before that, Henry was known for his musical abilities, serving as front man for Baltimore-based band “Glenmont Popes” and selling pies as he toured with the band.
-But it was the combination of these seemingly disparate pursuits that landed him in the final round of Chopped Season 9.
+But it was the combination of these seemingly disparate pursuits that landed him in the final round of Food Network Star Season 9.
 Having finished runner-up, his own show was not to be.
 But his rocker persona and, more importantly, his formidable cooking skills have helped him expand his pie empire in Maryland and beyond.

 Express Ticket to Flavortown: G and A Restaurant, DiPasquale’s, Swallow at the Hollow and Blue Moon Café